OpenSlides/openslides-datastore-service/docs/concepts.md

 ## Null values

 To simplify communication, the datastore assumes `null === undefined`.
 This means that writing `null` to any field or model equals the deletion of it.
 As a consequence, the datastore will never return `null` values on any `read` request.

+## PostgreSQL backend limitations

+The current implementation of the datastore uses a PostgreSQL backend as its database.
+For better indexing purposes, the keys (collections, ids and fields) are stored with a fixed length instead of a variable one.
+The following maximum length restrictions apply when using the PostgreSQL backend:

+    collection: 32
+    id: 16
+    field: 207

+Longer keys will be rejected with an `InvalidFormat` error.